Welcome to Kindland

 6) Present Kindland Lessons 2-6 to your students

-Decide which lessons you want to present and what works best on your calendars.
+After presenting Be Kind Stick Together, decide which lessons you want to present and what works best on your calendars.
 One lesson a week?
 One a month?
 One full week of kindness with a lesson each day?
 It's flexible.
 Review Lessons 2-6 and decide what works best for you and your educators.

 7) Kindland Essay Entries (Grades 3-12)